Getaround | iOS + Android.

-As a Product Designer, I led the design of Cancel Trip feature, a way for renters to cancel their car rental through the iOS app.
+As a Product Designer at Getaround, I led the design of Cancel Trip feature, a way for renters to cancel their car rental through the native mobile app.
 I partnered with the Product Manager on UX research and I was responsible for wireframing, copywriting, ideating, testing, and UI design.

 Before this feature was introduced, renters had to call or email Getaround customer support in order to cancel a trip—both of which require waiting periods and cause friction.
 This manual process was the source of a significant amount of work for the customer support team.
 Trip cancellations were the number one reason for calls made to customer support.